vitalijr2/mock-loggers/tinylog-provider/readme.md

 ### Configuration

-If your application is bundled with another tinylog provider and it is present on the test classpath, use the configuration to specify the use of the mock provider.
+If your application is bundled with another tinylog provider, and it is present on the test classpath, use the configuration to specify the use of the mock provider.
 See [tinylog.properties](src/it/hello-custom-tinylog-world/src/test/resources/tinylog.properties).

 [tinylog]: https://tinylog.org/v2/